UKHSA-Internal/data-dashboard-api/docs/main_design_guide.md

 As such, the codebase is at the time of writing (Jul 2023) is monolithic primarily because of:

 a) The shared database models/other parts of code.
-b) Ease of use/development speed for a small team.
+b) Ease of use/development speed for our small team.

-There is simply the 1 single Docker image used for the backend application.
+There is primarily the 1 single Docker image used for the backend application.

 The `APP_MODE` environment variable is used to **switch the mode** in which the application is running.
 There are a number of different options available for this setting: